Trauma-Informed Care and Education Practices in Infant Classrooms

 CONTENT WARNING #2: The religious/spiritual views used to connect to this blog post are mine based on my own experiences and do not reflect the views and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.

 TRIGGER WARNING: If you are affected by child abuse/neglect, other types of childhood trauma, references to the Holocaust, and/or trauma responses, this blog post may be triggering.
 If you need support right now, please seek help from a therapist, psychologist, psychiatrist, and/or other mental health professional who is qualified to do so.
 You can also call the National Suicide Prevention Lifeline at 988 or text "HOME" to the Crisis Text Line at 741741 if you live in the USA or text "CONNECT" to the Crisis Text Line at 686868 if you live in Canada.
-In addition, you can call 911 or Child Line at 0800 1111 to report experienced, witnessed, or suspected child abuse/neglect (available in the USA and UK).
+You can also visit my hotline resources page by clicking on this hyperlink: Hotline Resources.

 "In the Hebrew scriptures, the Ten Commandments begin with the words, I am the Lord your God, who brought you out of the land of Egypt, out of the house of bondage" (Exodus 20:1-3).
 In the Bible, there is a well-known story about God freeing the Israelites from slavery.
 Besides in religious stories, slavery was and still is a true and historical political issue that occurs worldwide.
 Slavery and many other problems can be very traumatizing for victims.